csgroup-oss/sharinghub-server/README.md

 ## Configuration

-You can can configure Gitlab2STAC service through multiple sources:
+You can can configure the SharingHUB server through multiple sources:

 - YAML file
 - Environment variables